Dynamical computation of the density of states and Bayes factors using nonequilibrium importance sampling: Density of states (DOS)

 for some friction coefficient $\gamma>0$.
 With this choice, the dissipative term in the estimator~\eqref{eq:estimator} takes the simple form:

-If we also choose the target density $\rho(\xb)$ to be uniform, the estimator further simplifies due to a cancelation of the two $\rho$ terms in Eq.~\eqref{eq:estimator}.
-Letting $E_{\min} \to -\infty$, the estimator becomes
+If we also choose the target density $\rho(\xb)$ to be uniform in $\Omega$, the estimator further simplifies due to cancelation of the two $\rho$ terms in~\eqref{eq:estimator}.
+We arrive at

-where $\tau^E(\xb)$ denotes the positive (and possibly infinite) or negative time for a trajectory initiated from $\xb$ to reach energy $E\le E_{\text{max}}$ under the dynamics~\eqref{eq:langevin}.
-Eq.~\eqref{eq:dos} is our second main result: this equation establishes a dictionary between a nonequilibrium dynamical quantity and a purely static, global property of the energy landscape, $V(E)$.
-The $\tau^+(\xb)$ terms vanish in this dynamics because the time to reach a local minimum diverges \footnote{This indicates that the density $\rho_{\text{neq}}(\xb)$ becomes singular in the limit when $E_{\min} \to -\infty$ (formally, the density becomes atomic on the local minima of $\mathcal{H}(\xb)$), but the estimator~\eqref{eq:estimator0} has a non-singular limit given by~\eqref{eq:dos}.}.
+where $\tau^E(\xb)$ denotes the positive (and possibly infinite) or negative time for a trajectory initiated from $\xb=(\qb,\pb)$ to reach energy $E\le E_{\text{max}}$ under the dynamics~\eqref{eq:langevin}.
+Eq.~\eqref{eq:dos} is our second main result: it establishes a dictionary between a nonequilibrium dynamical quantity and a purely static, global property of the energy landscape, $V(E)$.
+This result asserts that the rate of decrease of the volume of phase space can be measured by computing an average of the total dissipation of nonequilibrium descent trajectories.
+We do not know of an analogous result in the literature.

+The $\tau^+(\xb)$ terms vanish in this dynamics because the time to reach a local minimum diverges \footnote{ This indicates that the density $\rho_{\text{ne}}(\xb)$ is singular here because the density becomes atomic on the local minima of $\mathcal{H}(\xb)$.
+However the estimator~\eqref{eq:estimator0} remains valid and explicitly given by~\eqref{eq:dos}.}.
 In practice we halt the forward trajectories when the norm of the gradient is below some tolerance.
 To compute an unnormalized volume, we can estimate $V(E_{\text{max}})$ with standard Monte Carlo integration.